wala/graph4code/README.md

 # Graph4CodeGen
-Knowledge graphs have proven extremely useful in powering diverse applications in semantic search and natural language understanding.
-Graph4CodeGen is a knowledge graph about program code that can similarly power diverse applications such as program search, code understanding, refactoring, bug detection, and code automation.
-The graph uses generic techniques to capture the semantics of Python code: the key nodes in the graph are classes, functions and methods in popular Python modules.
+Knowledge graphs have been proven extremely useful in powering diverse applications in semantic search and natural language understanding.
+In this work, we present GraphGen4Code, a toolkit to build code knowledge graphs that can similarly power various applications such as program search, code understanding, bug detection, and code automation.
+GraphGen4Code uses generic techniques to capture code semantics with the key nodes in the graph representing classes, functions and methods.
 Edges indicate function usage (e.g., how data flows through function calls, as derived from program analysis of real code), and documentation about functions (e.g., code documentation, usage documentation, or forum discussions such as StackOverflow).
-We make extensive use of named graphs in RDF to make the knowledge graph extensible by the community.
-We describe a set of generic extraction techniques that we applied to over 1.3M Python files drawn from GitHub, over 2,300 Python modules, as well as 47M forum posts to generate a graph with over 2 billion triples.
-We also provide a number of initial use cases of the knowledge graph in code assistance, enforcing best practices, debugging and type inference.
-The graph and all its artifacts are available to the community for use.
+Our toolkit uses named graphs in RDF to model graphs per program, or can output graphs as JSON.
+We show the scalability of the toolkit by applying it to 1.3 million Python files drawn from GitHub, 2,300 Python modules, and 47 million forum posts.
+This results in an integrated code graph with over 2 billion triples.
+We make the toolkit to build such graphs as well as the sample extraction of the 2 billion triples graph publicly available to the community for use.

 # Deploying and using Graph4CodeGen